Nice to meet you, I’m Molly

 And here’s the thing — I wasn’t eating junk.
 We were, quite literally, the house all our friends avoided coming home to after school because of our complete lack of tasty snacks.
 My amazing super-mom cooked from scratch most nights after coming home from work.
 We had a great garden in the summer.

-And so we have: healthy foods, home cooking, two slim daughters, and me.
+And so we have: healthy foods, home cooking, two slim daughters…

 Resume head scratching.

-As life continued, I never reached what I would consider my ideal body — but I also didn’t feel quite as heavy as I had when I was younger.
-The kindly-intentioned older women around me would say I was “big-boned.”
-Thoughts of food were always running the back of my mind, like a television left on in another room.
+Thoughts of food were always ran in the back of my mind, like a loud TV one room over.
 I learned to live with it, through high school and college, and into my working life.
 Eventually, I started to identify this show as a food show, and connected it with my love and fascination with both food and restaurants.
-I’d been working in restaurants on the side of my “real job,” and decided it was time to take the leap.
+I’d been working in restaurants on the side of my 9 to 5, and decided it was time to take the leap.

 So I took the very worst next step…